 When you’re running, there’s just you, your mind and the sound of your stride.
 Slowly but surely you’ll tick off the miles, but it’s a long road getting there — physically, mentally and emotionally.
-However, the best treadmills, while leading to nowhere, can mall all the difference.
+However, the best at-home treadmills, while leading to nowhere, can make all the difference.

 Whether you prefer running outside on the road and trails, or inside on a machine, you can’t deny that treadmills come in handy.
 If it’s down pouring or you live in a particularly icy climate most months of the year a treadmill can mean the difference between freezing your buns off or staying on your training program.
-Treadmills have also come a long way since those sweaty behemoths you used to wait in line for at the gym.
+Today, treadmills offer a lot more than those early behemoth versions you used to wait in line for at the gym.
 Many of them have high-tech responsive beltways that support your body throughout the movements as well as large HD screens that can stream in live workouts from expert fitness instructors.
-These aren’t your uncle’s garage treadmill, these are computers with runways attached, and we’re excited to describe all the bells and whistles they have to offer.
+The best treadmills aren’t your uncle’s garage treadmill — these are computers with runways attached, and we’re excited to describe all the bells and whistles they have to offer.

 The options for treadmills are plentiful, and it can get overwhelming trying to decipher which one is the best option.
 There are a few factors that can help you narrow down your search including what your space looks like, what type of exercise you’ll be doing and how many features you’re interested in your treadmill having.

 - Space: If all you’ve got is a corner of your bedroom or a small section of the basement, you’ll want to opt for a more compact model or one that folds up.
 You’ll also want to consider what flooring your space has — you want your treadmill on cement or hardwood flooring if possible to minimize rocking back and forth with your stride.
 This will not only save the treadmill from wear and tear, but save you the extra energy that’ll require from your body to stabilize.
 It’ll also minimize noise as much as possible, but we’ll get into that more later.